KenDooley/evaluate-math/README.md

 # Evaluating mathematical expressions using Shunting-Yard Algorithm.

-This code is really intended to go along with my talk (I'll upload the slides later.)
+This code is really intended to go along with my talk (Slides are in presentation, but they aren't comprehensive.)
 That said, if you want to get started, there are two challenges!

 ## Evaluate Mathematical expressions.